Loyalty to nation is a part of faith. But opponents try to call this fact into question by misrepresenting one of the prophecies of Muhammadsa.

 The Holy Quran is unambiguous in strictly prohibiting aggression in the name of religion.
 There is absolutely no permission to attack anyone either for propagating Islam or overtly or covertly harming those who do not follow Islam.

-The next part of the narration substantiates this view.
-The second group regarding whom the Holy Prophetsa said would be granted refuge from the hellfire is the one who would be with Isa ibn Maryam or the Promised Messiah, who was to appear in the latter days.
+The next part of the narration further substantiates this view.
+The second group regarding whom the Holy Prophetsa said would be granted refuge from hellfire is the one who would be with Isa ibn Maryam or the Promised Messiah, who was to appear in the latter days.
 Many prophecies of the Holy Prophetsa about the Promised Messiah and Imam Mahdi point to his birth in the land of India[9].
 Hence, the narration indicates the spiritual conquest that is to happen through him and his companions.

-Since a clear perspective about Islamic injunctions exists, it would be a fatal blunder to attribute a concocted notion of aggression against a peace-loving country like India, which has welcomed noble ideas from diverse streams of faith with open arms and demonstrated reverence to Islam in no uncertain terms.
+Since a clear perspective about Islamic injunctions exists, it would be a fatal blunder to attribute a concocted notion of aggression against a country like India, which has welcomed noble ideas from diverse streams of faith with open arms and demonstrated reverence to Islam in no uncertain terms.

-Hence, the very conception of Ghazwa-e-Hind by coercive means goes against the basic tenets of Islam and the spirit of the Holy Quran which has strongly advocated absolute freedom of conscience.
-The only acceptable conclusion which remains and is proven by research is the spiritual struggle carried out in India by various saints followed by the intellectual revolution brought about by the Promised Messiah.
+Hence, the very conception of Ghazwa-e-Hind by coercive means goes against the basic tenets of Islam and the spirit of the Holy Quran, which has strongly advocated absolute freedom of conscience.
+The only acceptable conclusion that is proven by research is that it is a spiritual struggle carried out in India by various saints, followed by the intellectual revolution brought about by the Promised Messiah.

-[1] Sunan al-Nasai, Kitab al-Jihad
+[1] Sunan an-Nasai, Kitab al-Jihad (The Book on Jihad)

 [2] Mizan al-I’tidal 1/388